 Board and Group management

 Holmen's Group management consists of the Group President and CEO and heads of business areas and Group staffs.
-Group management meets monthly and attends to issues relating to the development of the business and financial results, business planning, budgets, investments and personnel and environmental issues.
+Group management meets monthly and attends to issues relating to the development of the business and financial results, business planning, budgets, investments, personnel and sustainability and environmental issues.

 In areas where more detailed work is important, joint action groups that include specialists have been set up.
 These groups are involved in the exchange of experience and development of expertise in particular fields.

 The work with HR at Holmen is carried out in accordance with the Group's HR policy.
 Personnel issues are handled by a coordination group for HR, which comprises the personnel managers of the business areas and is chaired by the Group's HR Director.

 The HR priorities fall into the areas of management by objectives and leadership along with the need to improve the safety culture.